highcharts/highcharts/docs/dashboards/data-handling.md

 >
 >The owner of the document must own a [Google Cloud Project](https://developers.google.com/workspace/guides/get-started) where API/Services with [Google Sheets API](https://developers.google.com/sheets/api/guides/concepts) must be enabled and an API key must exist.

-Providing the Google Sheet API exists, the `API key` can be extraced from the [Credentials Panel](https://console.cloud.google.com/apis/credentials).
+Providing the Google Sheet API exists, the `API key` can be extracted from the [Credentials Panel](https://console.cloud.google.com/apis/credentials).

 ### Spreadsheet Key
 The `spreadsheet key` can be extracted directly from the URL of the document as illustrated below: